iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > If you dont have this, i hope your affairs are in order!
 The warnings and notices are timely and accurate (for now, we'll see how Mr Biden tweaks things)<br> :date: __2020-12-09 03:49:42__

 > This is a must have app!
 Download and check it out for a month or two.
 This is one app that will always be on my phone!<br> :date: __2020-12-07 08:19:38__

-> Seems to be pretty decent.
-I live in Texas, so I already have apps for weather/tornado warnings.
-This app has alerts for other life threatening things like disease and nuke power plant failures.
-I watch less and less TV these days, without this app I might not know about these other alerts.
-It's simple to use, and thankfully, seldom used.
-Lets all hope it stays that way.
-Thanks for the app.<br> :date: __2020-12-06 21:12:50__

-> Fema saves the world.
-Just that....
-Enough said<br> :date: __2020-12-06 08:13:27__

-> Great great<br> :date: __2020-11-29 10:37:04__

-> Very good 👍👍<br> :date: __2020-11-20 07:42:31__

-> This is one of the essential apps.<br> :date: __2020-11-19 15:28:00__